Cake (electric motorcycles)

 Cake is a Swedish maker of electric motorcycles and mopeds.
 It is headquartered in Stockholm, Sweden and commenced operations in 2016.
 The first model made available to the public was named Kalk and was introduced in 2018.
 Cake was founded by Stefan Ytterborn who also is the CEO of the company.

+Cake has struggled financially recently including not making payroll.

+Cake has also had to recall at least two models, including one due to battery fires.

+In February 2024, Cake filed for bankruptcy in Sweden.

 Model families

 Cake currently manufactures three main models, all built on an electric drivetrain.
 The model families are called Makka, Ösa and Kalk.
 Each product family is available in various editions and configurations.

 Makka

 Makka is an all-electric moped, available in both commuter and commercial configurations.
 Top speeds range between 25 km/h (15.5 mph) and 45 km/h (28 mph), depending on model, and they are all street legal.
 The commercial editions are designed for short-haul transports, feature built-in cargo racks and have a range of up to 110 kilometers.

 Ösa

 The Ösa is built around a unibeam-concept that allows accessories such as baskets and trailers to be mounted directly on the bike.
 It has a battery that can be used both to run the vehicle as well as a power source for any external device attached to it.
 It is available both as a moped as well as a motorbike, with a range of up to 160 kilometers (100 miles).